 How Do Knowledge or Network Graphs Work?

 These graphs usually include datasets from many sources.
 Those can, of course, vary in structure.
-To drive consistency in form, the use of schemas provides a framework.
+To drive consistency in form, the use of schemas provides a framework aligned to data standards.
 Identities then classify the nodes.
-The third part is context, which determines the setting in which that information exists, which is useful when data points have multiple meanings (e.g., Apple versus apple).
+The third part is context, which determines the operational setting in which that information exists, which is useful when data points have multiple meanings (e.g., Apple versus apple).

 Most knowledge or network graphs leverage machine learning (ML) and natural language processing (NLP) to comprehensively view nodes, edges, and edge weights via semantic enrichment.
 This is a process that, when data is ingested, allows the graphs to identify individual objects and their relationship to one another.
 Next, there is usually comparison and integration with other datasets that are relevant or similar.